Skip to main content

 1 mentions Positive Neutral Negative

-Users feel that while the character designs are well-crafted and effectively capture the characters, the actual development of these characters is not notably addressed or emphasized.
+Users feel that while the character designs are well-crafted and visually appealing, the actual character development itself is not addressed or praised.

 Skip Game Offers